WebAssembly/spec/document/core/exec/runtime.rst

 This definition allows to index active labels surrounding a :ref:`branch <syntax-br>` or :ref:`return <syntax-return>` instruction.

-In order to be able to break jumping over exception handlers and caught exceptions, we must allow for these new structured administrative control instructions to appear after labels in block contexts, by extending block context as follows.
+In order to be able to break jumping over exception handlers and caught exceptions, these new structured administrative control instructions are allowed to appear after labels in block contexts, by extending block context as follows.

 .. math::
    \begin{array}{llll}